 How to download iPhone photos to a Mac wirelessly

-If you’re just looking to download a few photos to your Mac, we recommend using AirDrop, Apple’s wireless transfer protocol.
-You may be familiar with AirDrop as a way to send images to other iOS devices near you without having to be tethered to a computer or email or text the photos.
+If you’re just looking to download a few photos to your Mac, I recommend using AirDrop, Apple’s wireless transfer protocol.
+You may be familiar with AirDrop as a way to send images to other iPhones and iPads near you without having to email or text the photos.

-- Make sure your Mac can receive AirDrop requests by going to Finder and selecting “Go” and then “AirDrop” and check the box next to “Allow me to be discovered by.”
+- Ensure your Mac can receive AirDrop requests by going to Finder and selecting “Go” and then “AirDrop.”
+In the dropdown next to “Allow me to be discovered by,” select "Contacts Only."

 - On your iPhone, open the Photos app.